ggpwnkthx/coach-installer/README.md

 * Add, remove, and mount ceph filesystem (persistant)
 * Benchmark the ceph cluster

-There is also a feature to connect to remote machines.
-It will self replicate on the remote machine and run itself.
-Technically, it can use itself as it's own proxy!
+### Docker
+* Installs Docker.io to easily manage the COACH modules

+### PXE Provisioning
+* Uses a DNSMASQ container created in the Bootstrapping to point PXE clients to a web server.
+* Uses a LAMP container to host the (i)PXE data.
+* Downloads the official Ubuntu 16.04 Cloud Image generic-vzlinuz kernel.
+* Downloads the official Ubuntu 16.04 Cloud Image generic-initrd, decompresses it, adds the current machine's modules to it, and recompiles it.
+* Downloads the official Ubuntu 16.04 Cloud Image squashfs filesystem, unsquashes it, adds the ceph client to it as well as some custom services to make sure that the cluster's cephFS gets mounted properly.

 ## Roadmap
-* Add menu system for DHCP and DNS managment.
+* Add menu system for the DHCP and DNS managment.
 * Rewrite some of the older functions so that the script can have a proper API
 * Add a web based GUI
 * Integrate SquidViz for ceph into that web GUI https://github.com/TheSov/squidviz